mahil-dudhat/Industrial-Automation-Systems/README.md

 ### I will be using this Repo to document and share Network Protocols that I will be studying and practicing.
 The focus will be on discussing Operation Technology (OT) Related Network Protocol.
 # A Guide to Operational Technology (OT) Network Protocols

-This document serves as a reference guide to many of the common network protocols encountered in Operational Technology (OT) and Industrial Control System (ICS) environments.
-Understanding these protocols, their vendors, transport layers, and default ports is crucial for network design, security monitoring, and firewall configuration.

 > ### ⚠️ A Note on Common Ports
 > You will notice that certain port numbers appear frequently.
 This is often because systems support common protocols for interoperability, even if their primary, proprietary protocol uses a different port.